 - 4. Carefully lift the flip cover away from the flip assembly.
 Avoid damaging the display flex cable and connector. - 5.
 To replace, align the flip cover with the flip assembly.
-Press the flip cover onto the flip assembly. - 6.
-Install the 4 flip cover screws and torque to 1.5 inch pounds or 16 N/cm (Newton/centimeters). - 7.
+Press the flip cover onto the flip assembly until the 6 latches are fully engaged. - 6.
 Replace the flip assembly, keypad assembly, transceiver board assembly, rear housing, antenna, SIM, battery, and battery cover as described in the procedures.